LLNL/ac-mpibind/README.md

+This code is obsolete. *mpibind* is hosted at [LLNL/mpibind](https://github.com/LLNL/mpibind)

 # A C version of mpibind

-A work-in-progress version of mpibind in C that uses the hwloc C-API.
+A work-in-progress, student-based version of mpibind in C that uses the hwloc C-API.

 ## Getting Started